REGISTER now for the July workshop!

 Limit: 25 participants

-The workshop will comprise 22 online seminar hours plus 12 hours of video lesson observations completed outside of class.
+The workshop will comprise 30 online seminar hours plus 12 hours of video lesson observations completed outside of class.
 Please schedule yourself lightly during the course so that you have time and space to assimilate the unique paradigm and content.
-There is approximately one hour of homework outside class each day.

 Need-based scholarship is available.
-Please write Roger at firstname.lastname@example.org.
+Please write Kellen at email@example.com.

 Frequently Asked Questions